rust-lang/rfcs/text/0000-command-ergonomics.md

  * `fn read_stdout(&mut self) -> Result<String, ProcessError>`:

-   Runs the command and collects its stdout.
+   Runs the command and collects its stdout, as for `read_stdout_bytes`.
    Decodes the stdout as UTF-8, and fails if that's not possible.
    Does not trim any trailing line ending.

  * `fn read_stdout_line(&mut self) -> Result<String, ProcessError>`:

-   Runs the command and collects its stdout.
+   Runs the command and collects its stdout, as for `read_stdout_bytes`.
    Decodes the stdout as UTF-8, and fails if that's not possible.
    Fails unless the output is a single line (with or without line ending).
    Trims the line ending (if any).